99003537/Calculator/Requirement/readme.md

 STRENGTHS

-1. It is user friendly
+1. It is user friendly.
-2. Good battery backup
+2. Good battery backup.
 3. Stores the data
 4. It is convenient to carry
 5. Broad variety of products are available.